KPrabhu711/SE_LAB5/README.md

 ## Answers for the reflection questions:

-**`1.
-Which issues were the easiest to fix, and which were the hardest?
-Why?`**
+**1. Which issues were the easiest to fix, and which were the hardest?
+Why?**

-Easiest: The easiest fixes were definitely deleting the eval() function and the unused import logging.
-They were just single lines to remove, and it was obvious why they were bad (one was a huge security risk, the other was just clutter).

-Hardest: The hardest one to understand was the logs=[] (mutable default argument) issue.
-It's not a syntax error, so it looked fine.
-I had to understand the concept that the list is created only once, which is a weird Python thing.
-The fixes for loadData and saveData were also a bit harder because I had to rewrite several lines to use the with open... and try...except structure instead of just changing one word.
+**Easiest**

+- Remove eval (Bandit B307): One-line delete with no behavior change elsewhere.

+- Replace bare except / try/except/pass (Flake8 E722 / Bandit B110): Small, local change to except KeyError that clarified intent without ripple effects.

+- Dangerous default logs=[] (Pylint W0102): Swap to logs=None and initialize inside—straightforward and low risk.

+**Hardest**

+- File I/O without with and encoding (Pylint R1732, W1514): Easy code-wise, but requires thinking through portability (Windows vs Linux), testability, and ensuring no hidden dependencies on implicit encodings.

+- Converting function names to snake_case + adding docstrings (Pylint C0103, C0116): Renaming can touch multiple call sites; docstrings need concise, accurate descriptions.
+These are “easy” edits but can be tedious and prone to minor breakage if references are missed.

-**`2.
-Did the static analysis tools report any false positives?
-If so, describe one example.`** I didn't really see any false positives for the big issues.
-Everything the tools flagged, like the eval() , the bare except , and the mutable default argument, was a real problem that made the code buggy or insecure.
+**2. Did the static analysis tools report any false positives?
+If so, describe one example.**

-Pylint might have flagged other minor things, like using global stock_data, but in a small script like this, it's not really a false positive, just a style guideline that I chose to use.
-So for this lab, no, all the main warnings were valid.
-All the main issues were removed.
+**No outright false positives showed up.
+Everything flagged was reasonable:**

+- eval is objectively unsafe.
+- Bare except was legitimately masking errors.
+- Mutable default arguments are a classic Python footgun.
+- with open(..., encoding="utf-8") is the portable, correct pattern.
+- Naming/docstrings are style-oriented but valid concerns for maintainability.

+**Borderline (contextual) example:**

+- Missing docstrings (C0116/C0114) can feel noisy for tiny student scripts or throwaway utilities.
+It’s not “false,” but in a quick lab context it can be contextually low priority.
+Still, adding short docstrings improved readability and tooling scores, so we kept them.

-**`3.
-How would you integrate static analysis tools into your actual software development workflow?`** I'd use them in two main places:
+**3. How would you integrate static analysis tools into your actual software development workflow?**

-Locally: I would set up a pre-commit hook.
-This would automatically run Flake8  (for style) and Bandit  (for security) every time I try to git commit.
-It would stop me from committing messy or insecure code in the first place.

-In CI (Continuous Integration): I would set up a GitHub Actions workflow.
-This would run all the tools (Pylint, Flake8, Bandit) automatically every time someone pushes code to the repository.
-If any tool finds a high-severity issue, the build would fail, and it would block the bad code from being merged into the main branch.
+- Pre-commit hooks: run flake8, pylint, bandit, and black on changed files before committing.

+- CI on PRs: rerun the same tools; block on security (Bandit) and critical lint; show inline annotations.

+- Configs & baselines: keep .flake8, .pylintrc, bandit.yaml; use a baseline for legacy code and fail only on new violations.

+- Dev ergonomics: editor integrations + auto-format (black, isort) to reduce noise.

-**`4.
-What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?`**
+**4. What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?**

-Robustness: This is the biggest win.
-The app won't crash anymore if I ask for an item that isn't in stock (from fixing getQty) or if the inventory.json file is missing (from fixing loadData).

-Security: It's actually secure now that the eval() hole is gone.

-Readability: It's much cleaner.
-Using with open... makes the file handling clearer.
-Also, replacing the bare except:  with except KeyError: makes it obvious what error we're expecting, which makes it way easier to debug.
+- **Security**: removed eval; narrowed except → fewer hidden failures.

+- **Robustness/portability**: with open(..., encoding="utf-8") avoids leaks and decoding issues.

+- **Correctness hygiene**: no shared mutable default → predictable behavior.

+- **Maintainability**: snake_case + docstrings → clearer API, faster reviews, better lint scores.